Certified Desktop

 What Is Certified Desktop?

-This new service for faculty and staff consists of a suite of state-of-the-art security tools.
+This service for faculty and staff consists of a suite of state-of-the-art security tools.
 Data security is a priority at Cornell, as outlined by the university’s Policy 5.10, and Certified Desktop can help campus users meet these goals for protecting their important files, data, and research.

 • Code42 (formerly Crashplan), cloud backup